 5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

-I'd seen the photos.
+You've seen the photos.
 The impossibly turquoise water.
 The powdery white sand.
 Grace Bay Beach, ranked #1 in the world by seemingly every travel publication that ranks beaches.
-I booked a condo, packed sunscreen, and prepared my bank account for impact.
+Book a condo, pack sunscreen, and prepare your bank account for impact.

 Day 1: Arrival and Grace Bay